Victor Hervey, 6th Marquess of Bristol

 Victor Frederick Cochrane Hervey, 6th Marquess of Bristol (6 October 1915 – 10 March 1985), was a British aristocrat, hereditary peer and businessman.
 He was a member of the House of Lords, Chancellor of the International Monarchist League, and an active businessman who later became a tax exile in Monaco.

 Victor Hervey was the only son of Herbert Hervey, 5th Marquess of Bristol.
-He acquired a notorious reputation as a playboy and petty criminal in the 1930s, which culminated in him being imprisoned for jewellery theft in 1939.
+He acquired a notorious reputation as a playboy in the 1930s.
+He was briefly imprisoned for jewellery theft in 1939.
 He inherited the Marquessate on his father's death in 1960, and acquired a large fortune through this and his business dealings.
 He was married three times and is the father of John Hervey, 7th Marquess of Bristol, Frederick Hervey, 8th Marquess of Bristol, Lord Nicholas Hervey, Lady Victoria Hervey, and Lady Isabella Hervey.
 He spent his final years in Monaco to avoid income tax with his third wife and three youngest children.